Getting Reviews on NetGalley

 NetGalley is an online site where publishers solicit advance reviews for upcoming titles.
 This has mostly been the realm of traditional publishing houses, but now indie authors can take advantage of this opportunity.

 Authors can join a co-op created for the purpose of reducing costs.
-For example, Anne Victory from Victory Editing has a NetGalley service, and you can find other sites as well.
+For example, Anne Victory from Victory Editing has a NetGalley service that is reasonably priced.
+Other sites charge more and filter the requests for you.
 I jumped on board Anne’s co-op for my latest release, Star Tangled Murder.
-I scheduled this for two months prior to release.
-Any shorter, and readers won’t have enough time to read your work.
+I scheduled this to start two months prior to release.
+Any shorter, and readers may not have enough time to read your work.
 Too long an interval, and it might get lost in their TBR pile.
 You can also make your book available for more than one month if you wish.
+Please mention my name if you book a spot with Anne.

-I appreciated how I could filter the requests.
-I’d research each member profile and then accept or decline entries based on my impressions.
+I appreciated how I could evaluate the requests through her co-op.
+She provides detailed guidelines.
+I researched each member’s profile and then accepted or declined them based on my impressions.
 At the end, I got a spreadsheet from NetGalley with a list of reviewers who had downloaded my title along with their email addresses.

 In total, I approved 105 requests.
 Out of these, 44 posted reviews.
 I felt that a 42% return was a pretty good rate.